SweetDebilus/Betty-Bet/README.md

 ## Additional Features

-- **Automatic Points System**: Points are added to your inventory at fixed times every day (12:00 AM and 12:00 PM Local Time), up to a maximum of 15 points.
+- **Automatic Points System**: Points are added to your Point Vault at fixed times every day (12:00 AM and 12:00 PM Local Time), up to a maximum of 15 points.
 You can claim these points using the `/claim` command.
-- **Debilus Closet**: If no bets are placed on the winning player, all points are added to the Debilus Closet.
-If you have zero points, you will be sent to the Debilus Closet until you get points back, either through your inventory with `/claim` or by putting **1M gil** in the FC chest to recover **100** ${pointsEmoji}.
+- **Debilus Closet**: Every point lost is sent to the Debilus Closet.

 ## Installation